 Unfortunately, not all EFIs seem to properly add boot options when you use efibootmgr.
 Sometimes this problem is caused by EFI bugs that must be worked around by renaming boot files, as described shortly.
 Other times, though, non-Linux tools seem to work better.
 I know of several other tools that might work:

 With any luck, you should be able to get your desired boot loader launched using one of these methods.
 If you couldn't use efibootmgr because you were initially booted in BIOS mode, you can try again with efibootmgr once you boot in UEFI mode in some other way—or perhaps your other way will be perfectly acceptable to you.

 If your computer stubbornly boots into Windows after you've installed Linux, you can download a CD or USB flash drive version of rEFInd.
 This may be easier to get started than Linux, and it should enable you to launch a (version 1) shell, or perhaps to launch Linux.
 In some cases, though, you may need to add boot options to launch Linux, particularly if rEFInd detects the Linux kernel (vmlinuz-*) and offers to launch it directly.
 With the kernel highlighted in rEFInd, press the F2 or Insert key twice.
 This opens a text editor in which you can add ro root=/dev/sda# to the boot options, where /dev/sda# is your Linux installation's root partition.
+(You don't need to add this detail unless you've created a separate /boot partition.)
 If this approach is successful in launching Linux, then installing rEFInd in Linux will probably get the computer to boot rEFInd, and from there Linux, more directly.

 Go on to "Using ELILO"